ersinev/tapi/README.md

 To give users feedback on their actions, I used React-Toastify to display success and error messages when a post is created and updated.

-Finally, to persist data even after the user closes the application, I used localStorage as a simple database solution.
+Finally, to persist data even after the user closes the application, I used localStorage as a simple database solution beside that I add reset local storage button so that user can reset local storage easily.

 In addition, I used TypeScript to add type-checking to the application, which helped catch errors during development and made the code easier to maintain.